DanTheComputerMan/connect-four/readme.md

 // You can change the rows, columns, and even the connect length.
 AI.set("columns", 10);          // Minimum 3
 AI.set("rows", 9);              // Minimum 3
 AI.set("depth", 5);             // Minimum 1, default 9.
-Used here to not specify later.
+Change here to not have to specify as an argument.
 AI.set("length", 5);            // Minimum 3

 // You can setup a specific position.
 The board is setup by placing a piece in each column, from left-to-right.